-Find on this Page
+Find On This Page

-IE8 includes a completely redesigned “Find on this Page” tool.
-The “Find” dialog box in IE7 worked, but it floated over and often obscured the page.
+IE8 includes a completely redesigned Find on This Page feature.
+The Find dialog box in IE7 worked, but it often obscured the page.
 The new tool is a seamlessly integrated bar below the tab row, so it does not block any of the page.
-And instead of waiting for you to type the entire search term and hit Enter, IE8 searches on a character-by-character basis as you type.
-The total number of matches is shown on the bar along with buttons to navigate to the next or previous match, and matches are highlighted in yellow and are easy to spot.
+And instead of waiting for you to type the entire search term and press Enter, IE8 searches on a character-by-character basis as you type.
+The total number of matches is shown on the bar, along with buttons to navigate to the next or previous match, and the matches are highlighted in yellow so they are easy to spot.

-The new “Find on this Page” tool is also linked to the Search Box in IE8.
-A common activity is to enter a term in the Search Box, look at the search results, click on one that looks promising, and then try to find the original search term on that page.
-So when you open the “Find on this Page” tool in IE8, the last term you entered in the Search Box is automatically copied in there and those hits are highlighted.
-This is another small thing, but it streamlines a common search task and makes using the web a little more efficient.
-We think these little things add up to an improved browsing experience.
+The new Find on This Page feature is also linked to the Search Box in IE8.
+A common search activity is to enter a term in the Search Box, look at the search results, click the one that looks promising, and then try to find the original search term on that page.
+When you open the Find on This Page tool in IE8, the last term you entered in the Search Box is automatically copied to it and the matches on the page are highlighted.
+This streamlines a common search task and makes browsing the web a little more efficient.

 Tab Groups

 As people become more accustomed to tabbed browsing, they’re more likely to have multiple tabs open at the same time.
-Often, a link from one tab will open a new tab, and it can become difficult to understand tabs are related and which are independent.
+Often, a link from one webpage will open a new tab, and it can become difficult to understand which tabs are related and which are independent.
 IE8 introduces Tab Groups to reduce this confusion and increase the benefits of tabbed browsing.

-In IE8, when one tab is opened from another, they’re grouped.
-That is, the new tab opens beside the originating tab and both are marked with a color bar on the tab row.
-Now you can quickly see which tabs have related content.
+In IE8, when a new tab is opened from a webpage, they’re grouped.
+That is, the new tab opens beside the first tab, and both are marked with a color bar on the tab row.
+You can quickly see which tabs have related content.
 If you close a tab that’s part of a group, you will stay within the group and within the context of your current task rather than find yourself suddenly looking at an unrelated tab.

-If you right-click on any tab, you can close it or its whole group.
+If you right-click any tab, you can close it or the whole group.
 From that same right-click menu, you can also reopen the last tab you closed or see a list of recently closed tabs and reopen any of them.
 This comes in handy if you accidentally close a tab.

 New Tab Page

-When you click to open a new tab in IE7, you get a New Tab page that’s flat and looks similar to a “404” website error page.
+When you open a new tab in IE7, you get a New Tab page that looks similar to a 404 website error page.
 It makes sense that when you open a new tab, your next step will be to navigate to a page.
 So in IE8, the New Tab page has been redesigned to offer a number of useful actions to help you take that next step.

-From the New Tab page, you can connect directly to any Activity (see the next section for more on Activities) or you can start a Private Browsing session.
+From the New Tab page, you can connect directly to any Activity (more about this below) or you can start a Private Browsing session.
 Just click Private Browsing and that tab will be a self-contained session that doesn’t leave any tracks (but does respect Parental Controls).

-And because research tells us that people frequently close tabs accidentally, the New Tab page has an option to reopen recently closed tabs.
-The New Tab page has become another tool to help you browse more efficiently and directly.

 Dynamic Content: A Better Back Button